 The student will be required to submit to DSON results of a criminal background screening

-by Certified Background.com or another approved agency as determined by the DSON (such as Federal military clearance)
+by CastleBranch (formerly Certified Background) or another approved agency as determined by the DSON

 Results will be disclosed to the agency/clinical site to determine if the student can attend clinical within the facility.
-Any student that delays, fails or refuses to provide a Criminal Background Screening to the DSON by its due date, will be unable to attend clinical, which may result in a failure for the course.
-Positive Criminal Background Screening results may hinder a student's opportunity for state licensure.
+Any student who delays, fails or refuses to provide a criminal background screening to the DSON by its due date will be unable to attend clinical, which may result in a failure for the course.
+Positive criminal background screening results may hinder a student's opportunity for state licensure.

 DSON recommends a student contact his/her state board of licensure to clarify any